leto/Util/README.md

 # Duke Leto's Utilities, Configurations and Stuff

-Everything in here is GPLv3 unless otherwise stated.
+These are my configs and other bits.
+There are many like them but these are mine.

 Feel free to submit pull requests!

+# License

+GPLv3